-Eurobank Cyprus is committed to fostering a culture of Diversity, Equity & Inclusion ("DE&I") whereby the DE&I principles are integrated throughout the everyday working practices of the Bank, its governance model and related commitments.
+Eurobank Cyprus Ltd is committed to fostering a culture of Diversity, Equity & Inclusion (DE&I) whereby the DE&I principles are integrated throughout the everyday working practices of the Bank, its governance model, and related commitments.
 The DE&I Policy outlines the Bank's corporate values, scope, related regulatory documents, commitments and approach to incorporating applicable regulatory requirements, initiatives as well as adopted international best practices in the formation of a diverse, equitable and inclusive working environment, responsive to different cultures and groups, where everyone can have the opportunity to flourish.
-The Bank welcomes and embraces multiple viewpoints and perspectives which help towards becoming more open and inclusive.
-Related matters mentioned above are also addressed in the Code of Conduct & Ethics for the Bank.